-I’d only ever consider using the Bonvoy Business Card on the 3x category of gas, dining, and travel, and even then, there are better cards out there if you truly wanted to optimize (such as the American Express Gold Rewards Card for gas and travel or the American Express Cobalt Card for dining).
+I’d recommend using the Bonvoy Business Card on the 3x category of gas, dining, and travel but it’s important to be aware that there are better cards out there if you truly wanted to optimize (such as the American Express Gold Rewards Card for gas and travel or the American Express Cobalt Card for dining).

-The Amex Bonvoy cards also offer unique benefits to make your stays at Marriott hotels more memorable.
+The Marriott Bonvoy co-branded cards also offer unique benefits to make your stays at Marriott hotels more memorable.